Millard Fillmore: First term and return to Buffalo

 In 1832 Fillmore ran successfully for the U.S. House of Representatives.
-The Anti-Masonic presidential candidate, William Wirt, a former attorney general, won only Vermont, and President Jackson easily gained re-election.
+The Anti-Masonic presidential candidate, William Wirt, a former attorney general, won only Vermont, and President Jackson easily gained reelection.
 At the time, Congress convened its annual session in December and so Fillmore had to wait more than a year after his election to take his seat.
 Fillmore, Weed, and others realized that opposition to Masonry was too narrow a foundation to build a national party.
 They formed the broad-based Whig Party from National Republicans, Anti-Masons, and disaffected Democrats.
 The Whigs were initially united by their opposition to Jackson but became a major party by expanding their platform to include support for economic growth through rechartering the Second Bank of the United States and federally-funded internal improvements, including roads, bridges, and canals.
-Weed had joined the Whigs before Fillmore and became a power within the party, and Weed's anti-slavery views were stronger than those of Fillmore, who disliked slavery but considered the federal government powerless over it.
-They were closer to those of another prominent New York Whig, William H. Seward of Auburn, who was also seen as a Weed protégé.
+Weed had joined the Whigs before Fillmore and became a power within the party.
+Weed's anti-slavery views were stronger than those of Fillmore, who disliked slavery but considered the federal government powerless over it.
+They were closer to those of another prominent New York Whig, William H. Seward of Auburn, who was seen as a Weed protégé.